Total Debt Service: Everything You Need To Know

 You probably already know that your three-digit FICO® credit score is a key number when applying for a mortgage.
 If that score is too low, lenders will hesitate to approve you for a mortgage.
 But did you know that your total debt service is another key financial factor that will determine whether you qualify for a mortgage?

 What Is Total Debt Service?

-How Does Total Debt Service Work With A Mortgage?
+How Does Total Debt Service Work In Real Estate?

 Lenders are cautious when approving mortgage loans.
 They want to make sure that borrowers can afford to make their monthly payments on time.
 Debt service calculations help with this task.
 If borrowers’ debts are already consuming too much of their gross monthly income, lenders will be more hesitant about approving them for a mortgage loan.

 What Is The Debt-Service Coverage Ratio (DSCR)?